Charleston, South Carolina 2026March 23 - 25, 2026

 Room Rate: $279 for Run of House +14% tax plus $2 $2.00 per room/per night taxable Destination Fee for Charleston Area Convention and Visitors Bureau double occupancy, $10 each additional 3rd or 4th person per room

-Hyatt Place will have rooms with 2 Queens
+There are two options for your reservation: Hyatt Place will have rooms with 2 Queens OR

 Hyatt House Will have King Studio Suites